 NOTE 1: How the NWDAF collects UPF information is not defined in this release of the specification.

 7a.
-The NWDAF may invoke "Data collection service" to the OAM to get the UL/DL packet drop rate on GTP path on N3, UL/DL packet delay measurement on GTP path on N3 and/or UL/DL packet drop/loss rate of RAN part measurement refer to clause 5.1 of TS 28.552 [27] for the performance measurement in NG-RAN.
+The NWDAF may invoke "Performance measurement service" to the OAM to get the UL/DL packet drop rate on GTP path on N3, UL/DL packet delay measurement on GTP path on N3 and/or UL/DL packet drop/loss rate of RAN part measurement refer to clause 5.1 of TS 28.552 [27] for the performance measurement in NG-RAN.

 7b.
 The NWDAF may collect end-to-end analysis as specified in clause 8.4.2.4.3 of TS 28.104 [38] from MDAF.
 The information element of the analysis from MDAF include E2ELatencyIssueType and AffectedObjects.